hephitao/Python-browser-multytab-bot/README.md

 # Python-browser-multytab-bot
-Simple program with tkinter interface to replicate a link many times, with a timer between tabs.
+Simple program with a user interface to replicate a link many times, with a timer between tabs.

 ### Requirements